3D-e-Chem/knime-python-wrapper/README.md

 ## Write tests

-To run tests which execute the node a call to `PythonWrapperTestUtils.materializeKNIMEPythonUtils()` is required this will add the KNIME-Python utility scripts to the Python path.
+To run tests which execute the node a call to `PythonWrapperTestUtils.init()` is required this will add the KNIME-Python utility scripts to the Python path and configure it to use the `python3` executable in current PATH.

 # Build